x123/kdy-iss/docs/sail-handling.md

 2. Take a few wraps of the mainsail halyard around the winch, with the jammer still closed.
 3. Bring the yacht head-to-wind.
-4. Ensure the vang, cunningham, and outhaul are slack (but do not have exessive slack that could tangle).
+4. Ensure the vang, cunningham, and outhaul are slack (but do not have excessive slack that could tangle).
 5. When ready to drop, open the mainsail jammer and whip the coils up and off of the winch to release the halyard.
 6. Crew at the mast may help bringing the sail down by pulling the luff down.